hereodev/website_hereo/README.md

 ## SPONSORS
 - [x] Insert arc en reve’s LOGO (see attached).
 We are waiting for Graham Foundation’s logo.
-  => Found it.
-Please check if you like the design.
 - [x] Make slight change to the about blurb:
   > “This platform responds to the urgent need to gather an open, interactive, and expanding community of black women engaged in the broadest possible range of self-determined acts and operations within the disciplines of architecture and urban design, and within the discourse of all spatial practices.”